Django Web Framework (Python)

 Django is an extremely popular and fully featured server-side web framework, written in Python.
-The module shows you why Django is one of the most popular web server frameworks, how to set up a development environment, and how to get started with using it to create your own web applications.
+This module shows you why Django is one of the most popular web server frameworks, how to set up a development environment, and how to start using it to create your own web applications.

 Before starting this module you don't need to have any knowledge of Django.
-You will need to understand what server-side web programming and web frameworks are, ideally by reading the topics in our Server-side website programming first steps module.
+Ideally, you would need to understand what server-side web programming and web frameworks are by reading the topics in our Server-side website programming first steps module.

 Note: Python is one of the easiest programming languages for novices to read and understand.
-That said, if you want to understand this module better then there are numerous free books and tutorials available on the Internet (new programmers might want to check out the Python for Non Programmers page on the python.org wiki).
+That said, if you want to understand this module better, there are numerous free books and tutorials available on the internet to help you out (new programmers might want to check out the Python for Non Programmers page on the python.org wiki).

-- In this first Django article we answer the question "What is Django?" and give you an overview of what makes this web framework special.
-We'll outline the main features, including some of the advanced functionality that we won't have time to cover in detail in this module.
-We'll also show you some of the main building blocks of a Django application, to give you an idea of what it can do before you then go on to set it up and start playing.
+In this first Django article we answer the question "What is Django?" and give you an overview of what makes this web framework special.
+We'll outline the main features, including some advanced functionality that we won't have time to cover in detail in this module.
+We'll also show you some of the main building blocks of a Django application, to give you an idea of what it can do before you set it up and start playing.

 - Setting up a Django development environment